jtristan/CS1_2022/Homework/HW8/P3/statement.md

 3. Print all the movies in which both Bradley Cooper and Jennifer Lawrence appear, one movie per line.
 4. Find the largest number of films that any actor in the database has appeared in, and print all the actors who have appeared in this number of films, one actor per line.

 For commands 1, 2, and 4, the order in which the movies/actors are printed is not consequential.
-You will be graded based on the collection of movies/actors (though you should repeatedly print any movie or actor needlessly).
+You will be graded based on the collection of movies/actors (though you should not repeatedly print any movie or actor needlessly).

 ###### Note: